-In September 2015, the Naval Nuclear Propulsion Program completed its tenth fullscale naval spent nuclear fuel transportation accident exercise in Granger, Wyoming.
-This was the first exercise to use an M-290 shipping container.
+In June 2017, the Naval Nuclear Propulsion Program completed its eleventh fullscale naval spent nuclear fuel transportation accident exercise in Mechanicville, New York.
 The scenario simulated the collision of a dump truck with a spent nuclear fuel container railcar at a railroad crossing.
 Navy personnel escorting the shipment practiced verifying that the container was still intact and assisting the local incident commander and emergency responders in their response to the accident.
-More than 190 people observed and participated in the exercise in Granger, representing several Federal agencies, multiple states and counties and Union Pacific Railroad.
+More than 270 people observed and participated in the exercise in Mechanicville, representing several Federal agencies, multiple states and localities, and Pan Am Railways.
 These exercises are extremely effective in promoting public knowledge of the safety of the Program's Naval spent nuclear fuel shipments, increasing first responder confidence in their ability to respond to accidents involving these shipments, and providing stakeholders with the opportunity to interact and learn from one another.

-Federal, State, and local Wyoming emergency responders address a simulated injury during the most recent naval spent nuclear fuel transportation accident exercise in Granger, Wyoming, on September 17, 2015.
+Federal, State, and local New York emergency responders address a simulated injury during the most recent naval spent nuclear fuel transportation accident exercise in Mechanicville, New York on June 1, 2017.